julsie01/DisasterResponsePipelines/README.md

 <H5>Web App</H5>

-app folder contains a small flask web application that allows a user to imput a message and it is classified into the relevant categories by the trained model.
+app folder contains a small flask web application that allows a user to input a message and it is classified into the relevant categories by the trained model.

 #The following instructions assume that you are in the DisasterResponsePipelines Directory